ivankrauseza/ci-project4/README.md

 ### Features
 - Guest creates a free account to become a Member
 - Members create appointments for a specific day and preset time (11am, 2pm, 7pm)
+- Doctors accept the appointment
+- Members can see that their appointment has been accepted
-- Doctors accept the appointment and send a video call link via email
+- Doctor manually send the Member a video call link via email
-- Doctor confirms the completion of the appointment (any prescriptions are sent directly to a pharmacy)
+- Offline: Doctor confirms the completion of the appointment (any prescriptions are sent directly to a pharmacy)
-- Member is invoiced after the completion of the session
+- Offline: Member is manually invoiced after the completion of the session via email

+#### Future Features
+- A Doctor would be able to click on an appointment that they have accepted, view more details about the Member
+- A Doctor would be able to send the Member the video call link from within the App
+- A Doctor would be able to 'Complete' the appointment which will invoice the Member
+- A Member will see all invoicing
+- A Member will be able to pay through the App

 ### Database Schema
 We are using the default User table and our custom Appointment table.
 The Appointment table links two objects to the User table (member & doctor).
 However the doctor object is merely a reference to the ID of the User who accepts the appointment.